lmc-eu/spirit-design-system/packages/web/src/scss/components/TextField/README.md

 # TextField

 TextField enables the user to type in text information.
 It has input, a label, and an optional message.
-It could be disabled or have an error state.
-The label could be hidden and show if the input is required.
+It can be disabled or have success, warning, or error state.
+The label can be hidden and show if the input is required.

 ```html
 <div class="TextField">